intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/docker_run_pytorch_inference_in_vscode.md

 ## Install Extensions for VSCcode

 #### Install Dev Containers Extension
-For both Linux/Windows, you will need to Install Dev Container extension.
+For both Linux/Windows, you will need to Install Dev Containers extension.

-Open the Extensions view in VSCode (you can use the shortcut Ctrl+Shift+X), then search for and install the "Dev Containers" extension.
+Open the Extensions view in VSCode (you can use the shortcut `Ctrl+Shift+X`), then search for and install the `Dev Containers` extension.

 ![install_dev_container-ezgif com-video-to-gif-converter (1)](https://github.com/liu-shaojun/ipex-llm/assets/61072813/21fbbd60-8d3e-4b6d-949b-62f43a102148)